Two Formats: Books vs CDs?

 Both the softcover books and the CDs are written for the teacher.
 Using the book requires the teacher to read the scripted lessons, while watching the CD requires the teacher to read from the screen.
 Both versions provide a complete elementary math curriculum.
 Both versions come with accompanying workbooks.
 Both come in three levels:

-The CD version is almost the same as that of the softcover book, covering about 80% of the original content.
-There are fewer workbook exercises in the CD accompanying workbooks (#63 in Level One compared to #104 in the workbook with the softcover text Level One book).
+The CD format has a little less content than that of the softcover book.
+There are fewer exercises in the CD workbooks (#63 exercises in Level One compared to #104 exercises in the workbook for the Level One book).
 The book format has a slightly more thorough treatment of the basic skills and more practice.

 Level Three in both the book and CD versions cover Multiplying and Dividing Fractions and Decimals, Place Value and the Metric System, Converting Decimals to Fractions to Percents.